Oksana Kostina: Career

 In the absence of the two Ukrainian gymnasts, Kostina won the All-around gold medal, as well as gold medals in rope, hoop, ball and clubs at the 1992 World Championships in Brussels.
 She became Russia's first World Champion as an independent country.
 Her goal was to compete at the 1996 Summer Olympics in Atlanta.

 Death

-Kostina died in a car crash on 11 February 1993 in Moscow, a few weeks shy of her 21st birthday.
+Kostina died in a car crash on 11 February 1993 in Moscow.
 She was engaged to Eduard Zenovka, a fellow athlete and Pentathlon bronze-medalist at the Olympic Games in Barcelona.
 A lorry that was driving in the opposite direction crashed head-on into their vehicle.
 Both athletes were seriously injured and needed surgery in hospital.
 Sixteen hours later, Kostina died from injuries sustained at the car crash.
 The police investigation revealed that Zenovka, who was driving the car, was heavily intoxicated at the time of the accident.

 Achievements

 Kostina was one of the few gymnasts to win gold medals in all of the apparatus in a single World Championship, along with Darja Varfolomeev, Bianka Panova, Ekaterina Serebrianskaya and Evgenia Kanaeva.